 When you’re sick and need medical assistance, time is of the essence.
 Neither the patient nor the physician can afford to misunderstand one another.

-Having a system in place that can accurately translation what the patient is telling the physician can help eliminate mistakes, especially avoidable mistakes that come from miscommunication problems.
+Having a system in place that can accurately translate what the patient is telling the physician can help eliminate mistakes, especially avoidable mistakes that come from miscommunication problems.

 That means more lives get saved, more people get to go home to their friends and family.
 And more lives saved means fewer liability issues for hospitals and clinics.